 Residence Life staff may search a room for alcohol, controlled substances, illegal drugs and drug paraphernalia when one or more of the following criteria is present:

 - Visible alcohol, illegal drugs or drug paraphernalia

 - The smell of alcohol or illegal drugs (ex: odor of marijuana)

 - Someone is vomiting or showing other signs of alcohol poisoning or serious drug reaction

 - Noise, sounds, language associated with alcohol or drug use

 - A reliable complaint of the presence, consumption or distribution occurring

-A search of alcohol consists of looking in the following locations within the room/suite:
+A search of alcohol, illegal drugs and drug paraphernalia consists of looking in the following locations within the room/suite:

 - Student rooms

 - All refrigerators